 The AICPA disseminates information on its website about the results of disciplinary actions to notify its members and the general public.

 Enforcement mechanisms that meet the SMO 6 benchmark for all professional accountants are important to public trust and confidence in the accountancy profession.
 The AICPA is encouraged to indicate its engagements with the remaining 7 state boards that are not a part of the JEEP as having all state accountancy boards adhere to the JEEP Procedures that align with SMO 6 best practices would be in the public interest.

 In the United States the Financial Accounting Standards Board (FASB) is the entity responsible for the adoption of accounting standards and it has been working with the IASB since 2002 to achieve convergence of IFRS and the U.S. Generally Accepted Accounting Principles.
 The AICPA has no responsibility for the adoption of accounting standards, but it indicates that it supports the adoption of IFRS.

 The AICPA supports the FASB’s standard-setting process, participates in public consultations, and promotes the convergence process.
 The AICPA also provides comment letters to the IASB on significant consultation documents.
-The AICPA states that since 2008, it has raised awareness about the IFRS to its members, financial professionals, government officials, and academia through a combination of strategies such as publications, speeches, conferences, and office visits.
+The AICPA states that since 2008, it has raised awareness about the IFRS to its members, financial professionals, government officials, and academia through a combination of publications, speeches, conferences, and office visits.
 In addition, the AICPA launched the IFRS.com website to disseminate resources related to the IFRS, the convergence process, and IFRS exposure drafts and standards.